 Below is a crate that this type of flooring was added too.

 This is just a wire crate that you can pick up at WalMart and the shelving that I speak of in the video above.

 Besides the crate, you will need flooring, zip ties, wire cutters or scissors to cut zip ties.

 Time Frame 30-45 minutes.

-I show you this video and this crate for deminstration purposes only use of this is at your own risk.
+I show you this video and this crate for demonstration purposes only use of this is at your own risk.

-I would recommend using newspaper or pee pad in the bottom tray and purchasing KOE for cleaning.
+I would recommend using a newspaper or pee pad in the bottom tray and purchasing KOE for cleaning.

 This should work great for those times when you are away from your puppy and if accidents happen your

 puppy will not be standing in it.

-This is a cheaper than purchasing a Midwest puppy playpen and you are only using for the puppy training process
+This is cheaper than purchasing a Midwest puppy playpen and you are only using for the puppy training process

-What I use these for is block entries of doors like the kitchen entry when a baby gate will not fit.
+What I use these for is to block entries of doors like the kitchen entry when a baby gate will not fit.

 They have clips that you can purchase to mount these to the walls.

-You can also get the 4 foot length ones and make a square so they have a play area using zip ties on on the corners.
+You can also get the 4-foot length ones and make a square so they have a play area using zip ties on the corners.

-You could also put four of them together and use zip ties on the corners to make a area for them to play in as well.
+You could also put four of them together and use zip ties on the corners to make an area for them to play in as well.

 The cost for this solution is not horrible.